OData/odata.net/README.md

 - `build.cmd EnableSkipStrongName` - Configure strong name skip of OData libraries on your machine and build (no test run).
 - `build.cmd DisableSkipStrongName` - Disable strong name skip of OData libraries on your machine and build (no test run).

-Notes: If there is build error with message "build.ps1 cannot be loaded", right click "build.ps1" -> Properties -> "Unlock".
+Notes: If your receive build error with message "build.ps1 cannot be loaded", right click "build.ps1" -> Properties -> "Unlock".
-Notes: If there is build error related to "OData.Tests.E2E.NetCore.VS2017.sln", run "dotnet restore  sln\OData.Tests.E2E.NetCore.VS2017.sln".

 ### 3.3 Debug

-Please refer to the [How to debug](http://odata.github.io/WebApi/10-01-debug-webapi-source).
+Please refer to the [How to debug](https://docs.microsoft.com/en-us/odata/webapi/debugging).

 ### 3.4 Nightly Builds

-The nightly build process will upload a NuGet packages for ODataLib (Core, Edm, Spatial, Client) to the [MyGet.org odlnightly feed](https://www.myget.org/gallery/odlnightly).
+The nightly build process will upload NuGet packages for ODataLib (Core, Edm, Spatial, Client) to the [MyGet.org odlnightly feed](https://www.myget.org/gallery/odlnightly).

 To connect to odlnightly feed, use this feed URL: [odlnightly MyGet feed URL](https://www.myget.org/F/odlnightly).